 The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca.
 Temple Grandin may be the most well-known public figure with autism.
 This lovely biography is written in rhyme and shares how Grandin's differences are actually her strengths.
 When traditional education cannot adapt to Grandin, she finds her place on a farm where her inventions help build better farms and improve the lives of animals.

 A Friend for Henry by Jenn Bailey.
 Henry looks about his classroom, he notices all the details about the objects and his fellow classmates.
 He is looking for a friend and wonders how he will fit in.
 As he tries to find a child to be his friend, there are some misunderstandings and set-backs, and a bit of sensory overload at times.
 Even kids who are not on the spectrum will recognize the challenges and rewards that come with learning how to be a friend.

-Ian’s Walk by Laurie Lears.
-It has been brought to my attention that many people believe this book presents a harmful picture of autistic individuals.
+Ian's Walk by Laurie Lears.
+Many people believe this book presents a harmful picture of autistic individuals.
 I leave it on the list, not to encourage you to read it, but so you can make your own decision and know you might want to avoid it, as it is commonly recommended by others.
-It also remains on the list as a signpost because we can only learn about how to do better by demonstrating to others (kindly and with out shame) how we are listening.

 Early Chapter Books with Characters Who Have ASD